In this tutorial, we will show you how to convert Google Docs into Password-Protected PDF using PDF.co and Zapier.

 Here’s the protected PDF output.

-In these tutorials, you learned how to convert Google Docs into Password-Protected PDF using PDF.co and Zapier.
-You learned how to use the /v1/pdf/security/add endpoint to put security passwords to PDF documents.
-You also learned how to set up the PDF Security configuration and add security protection to PDF documents.
+In this tutorial, you learned how to convert Google Docs into Password-Protected PDFs using PDF.co and Zapier.
+You also learned how to use the /v1/pdf/security/add endpoint to put security passwords to PDF documents.
+You were also taught how to set up the PDF Security configuration and add security protection to PDF documents.